rcarrata/rcarrata.github.io/_posts/2019-09-09-update-workers-ssh.md

 ## Unsupported Operations

-There is some operations that nowadays are not supported by the Machine Config Daemon (the operator that handles part of the ssh-key updates.
+There are some operations that are currently not supported by the Machine Config Daemon (the operator that handles part of the SSH key updates).

 The most important are: